SEI-SEA-1-25/P4-Intro-and-Deliverables/README.md

 - M.E.R.N. (needs no introduction)

 USERS:
-- Anyone, probably old guys mostly
+- Anyone, mostly developers and students

 COULD BE PROBLEMS:
 - implimenting google APIs ( they are surely reliable but difficult as I understand )
+- not sure how to pull this one off